-We have updated our staff onboarding training to include additional awareness of TekSavvy's disability management and wellness programs.
-We have ensured that our staff onboarding materials identify the Accessible Canada Act and how this Act affects not only accessibility for our customers, but for employees as well.
+We previously updated our staff onboarding training to include additional awareness of TekSavvy's disability management and wellness programs.
+We continue to ensure that our staff onboarding materials identify the Accessible Canada Act and how this Act affects not only accessibility for our customers, but for employees as well.